pvougiou/Neural-Wikipedian/README.md

 </table>

 ## Our Systems
 The `Systems` directory contains all the code to both train and generate summaries for the sets of triples that are located in the validation and test sets of our datasets.
 It contains our two models in two separate sub-folders (i.e. `Triples2GRU` and `Triples2LSTM`).
-The neural network models are implemented using the [Torch](http://torch.ch/).
+The neural network models are implemented using the [Torch](http://torch.ch/) package.
 We conducted our experiments on a single Titan X (Pascal) GPU.
 Please make sure that Torch along with the [torch-hdf5](https://github.com/deepmind/torch-hdf5) package and the NVIDIA CUDA drivers are installed in your machine before executing any of the `.lua` files in these directories.

 * You can train your own Triples2LSTM or Triples2GRU models, by executing `th train.lua` inside each system's directory.
 You need to have access to a GPU with at least 11 GB of memory in order to train the models with the same hyperparameters that we used in the paper.
 However, by lowering the `params.batch_size` and `params.rnn_size` variables you can train on NVIDIA GPUs will less amount of dedicated memory.
 By altering the `dataset_path` and `checkpoint_path` variables in each `train.lua` file, you can select the dataset (i.e. D1 or D2) on which you will be training your model, and whether you will using the surface form tuples or URIs setup.
 The checkpoint files of the trained models will be saved in the corresponding `checkpoints` directory.